Key Service Areas

 What is the most important advice that you have given a client?

 Listen.
-There's a great line in Hamilton: "Talk less, smile more."
 The only way to ever get to a win-win in a deal is to know what the other party considers to be a win.
-The only way to do that is to listen - or talk less and smile more.
-Listening doesn't mean not being aggressive; it means obtaining insight we otherwise wouldn't have so that we can develop effective strategies and tactics to reach our objective.
+The only way to do that is to listen.
+Listening doesn’t mean not being aggressive; it means obtaining insight we otherwise wouldn’t have so that we can develop effective strategies and tactics to reach our objective.

 What did you learn in your first year of practice that you still utilize today?

 I was privileged to begin my practice by serving as a judicial law clerk.
 The judge for whom I clerked imparted in me the importance of evaluating every possible approach to the cases on his docket, even if that position hadn’t been briefed.
 In a transactional practice that often means looking at every deal from multiple angles until finding a way to meet every party’s goals and expectations in a way most beneficial to my client.